Radiofrequency

 unknown human health effects.

-There are limited studies on
+There are limited studies on health-related

-waves of potential health significance are warranted.
-The scientific
+health significance are warranted.
+The scientific evidence on which to base

-evidence on which to base safety recommendations is limited resulting in
+safety recommendations is limited resulting in the two conflicting

-the two conflicting theoretical evaluations of risk below:
+theoretical evaluations of risk below:

 Key findings of the 2020 report on Health and Safety of